+Battery pack

+The tablet computer includes a battery pack inside.
+The keyboard dock might include a second battery pack inside depending on the model you purchased.

-Battery pack This computer includes a battery pack inside.
-However, do not attempt to dismount or replace it by yourself.
+Do not attempt to dismount or replace the battery pack by yourself.
 Contact an authorized TOSHIBA service provider, if necessary.

-The rechargeable lithium-ion battery pack provides power to the computer when the AC adaptor is not connected.
-For more detailed information on the use and operation of the battery pack, refer to the Battery section.
+The rechargeable lithium polymer battery pack provides power to the computer when the AC adaptor is not connected.

+For more detailed information on the use and operation of the battery pack, refer to the Battery section